defold/doc/docs/en/tutorials/snake.md

 ## Adding the tilemap and a script to the game

-Now open *main.collection*. <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add Game Object</kbd> which creates a new game object in the main collection that is loaded when the game starts.
+Now open *main.collection*.
+This is the bootstrap collection that is loaded on engine start. <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add Game Object</kbd> which creates a new game object in the collection that is loaded when the game starts.

 ![add game object](images/snake/add_game_object.png)